Baryonic Effects on Lagrangian Clustering and Angular Momentum Reconstruction: Results

 In Figure \ref{fig.rm}, we plot the maximally achievable cross-correlation coefficients as a function of halo total mass for DM, gas, and stellar components of total halos.
 The DM component has a maximum cross-correlation between 0.4 and 0.6, while slightly lower for gas and stellar components.
 This discrepancy is similar to Figure \ref{fig.cc} in that the gas and stellar components have experienced a series of baryonic processes.
 But overall they still have a maximally achievable cross-correlation of $0.35$ to $0.5$, which opens up the possibility of using the spins of gas and stellar components to constrain the cosmic initial conditions.

 The DM halos in the sample could contain more than one galaxy, shown in Table.\ref{Tab1}.
 They include one central galaxy and possibly several satellite galaxies.
-The angular momentum of such a galaxy-halo system includes individual galaxy spin angular momenta $\sum{\bs j}_{\rm spin}$ and orbit angular momentum ${\bs j}_{\rm orb}$.
+The angular momentum of such a galaxy--halo system includes individual galaxy spin angular momenta $\sum{\bs j}_{\rm spin}$ and orbit angular momentum ${\bs j}_{\rm orb}$.
 We further compute the cross-correlation between the spin angular momenta of the central galaxy ${\bs j}_{\rm spin, CG}$ of each halo and the reconstructed halo spins.
 In Figure \ref{fig.rm}, by repeating the similar analyses for the components of total halo, we obtain a similar statistical correlation for central galaxies.

-\section{conclusion and discussion}
+\section{Conclusion and Discussion}

-We study the conservation and predictability of the spins of DM, gas, and stellar components of galaxy-halo systems in TNG100-1 simulation.
-We conclude that: \begin{itemize} \item The mass distributions of the DM, gas, and stellar components of galaxy-halo systems in Lagrangian space are quite similar, in terms of locations, sizes, shapes.
+We study the conservation and predictability of the spins of DM, gas, and stellar components of galaxy--halo systems in TNG100-1 simulation.
+We conclude the following: \begin{itemize} \item The mass distributions of the DM, gas, and stellar components of galaxy--halo systems in Lagrangian space are quite similar, in terms of locations, sizes, and shapes.
 Some offsets exist but are typically small compared to their physical sizes. \item Similar mass distributions between DM and baryonic components lead to a strong spin correlation between them in Lagrangian space, which is mostly conserved across the cosmic evolution.
-Besides, the spins of baryonic components between halos and their protohalos are very also well correlated, similar to that of DM component.
-The memory of the initial perturbations of these components is not fully erased by the nonlinear structure formation. \item Similar Lagrangian space mass distributions also enable us to use a universal spin reconstruction algorithm for different components: similar locations, sizes, shapes result in similar reconstructing locations, smoothing scales and results, respectively.
+Besides, the spins of baryonic components between halos and their protohalos are also very well correlated, similar to that of the DM component.
+The memory of the initial perturbations of these components is not fully erased by the nonlinear structure formation. \item Similar Lagrangian space mass distributions also enable us to use a universal spin-reconstruction algorithm for different components: similar locations, sizes, and shapes result in similar reconstructing locations, smoothing scales, and results, respectively.
 The spins of DM and baryonic components of total halos can be predicted by this method in Lagrangian space.
-In addition, similar result exists for central galaxies.
-This provides us the possibility of using observable galaxy spins to constrain the cosmic initial conditions. \end{itemize}
+In addition, a similar result exists for central galaxies.
+This provides us with the possibility of using observable galaxy spins to constrain the cosmic initial conditions. \end{itemize}

-We also test the result performed on a lower resolution simulation TNG100-3.
-We find a good convergence between different resolution simulations with the same statistical results.